 RDF FOR CHANNEL 4

-The production team whittled down a huge number of potential school’s to just two, when The CCC joined them on their recce’s.
-One of the biggest challenges in choosing the right school to film this series is finding a location that has both a suitable indoor and outdoor area.
-These areas need to be connected so that the children can be filmed exiting and entering both spaces.
-The indoor area needs to house the infrastructure required to create the games and challenges set for the children.
-This was finally found in a school in Shepherd’s Bush, a fantastic location for a London based production company and it provided the casting team with the ability to reach out to a diverse group of children.
-However, there was – technically – a catch.
-It was a listed building, and this needed to be considered throughout the planning and execution of the shoot by The Complete Camera Company.
+This was finally found in a school in Shepherd’s Bush, and it provided the casting team with the ability to reach out to a diverse group of children.
+However, there was a catch… It was a listed building, and this needed to be considered throughout the planning and execution of the shoot by The Complete Camera Company.

 It took 6 days to rig the school with 10 members of The Complete Camera Company crew and it was a challenging task.
 The building itself was designed by architect Erno Goldfinger in 1949 and remains Grade II* listed.
 Apart from making very specific choices about where anything was attached or screwed in, it was important that every member of the team was extremely careful when rigging cameras on the walls.
 The cabling, construction and attaching of any equipment had to be dealt with delicately so that nothing was damaged.
-There were restrictions that would not have existed in public buildings, and The CCC needed to find solutions that would ensure equally successful content being filmed.
+There were restrictions that would not have existed in public buildings, and The CCC needed to find solutions that would preserve the integrity of the school, while ensuring the successful capture of content.

 The most important part of filming children in a school is safety, so it was vital that everything was rigged with this in mind.
-The children needed to be able to run around without being aware of any of the equipment and the crew needed to ensure there was absolutely nothing in their way that could cause them any harm.
-13 cameras were rigged outside, 12 inside and 2 fixed cameras were used; they were rigged at a certain lens height so that the programme could be filmed ‘through the children’s eyes’.
-This was a specific choice made by the production team which made the content even more engaging.
+The children needed to be able to run around without being aware of any of the equipment, and the crew needed to ensure there was absolutely nothing in their way that could cause them any harm.
+13 cameras were rigged outside, 12 cameras inside and 2 fixed cameras were used.
+As per Series 1, the cameras were rigged at children’s eye level; This was a specific choice made by the production team which made the content even more engaging.

-The final series consisted of 6 x 60 minute programmes, 2 of each age group and was a moving, hilarious look at childhood relationships.
-Huge thanks to the fantastic casting team who are undoubtedly at the core of this shows success, and to the unwavering passion from the production team at RDF.
+The final series consisted of 6 x 60 minute programmes, and was a moving, hilarious look at childhood relationships.
+Huge thanks to the fantastic casting team who are undoubtedly at the core of this show’s success, and to the unwavering passion from the production team at RDF.

 FACTS & FIGURES